emard/wifi_jtag/README.md

 *Warning: for TXD use either GPIO2 or GPIO15, not both.
-If ESP8266 doesn't boot at power up, you mignt try the other for TXD or disconnect TXD.
-We suggest a jumper.
+If ESP8266 doesn't boot at power up, you mignt try the other pin or disconnect both GPIO2 and GPIO15.
+We suggest jumpers.

 Avoid connecting GPIO 0, 2, 15, 16 to target FPGA, as those
 pins need to be at some default state at power on for ESP8266